Are you trying to understand California Penal Code Section 148.9: False Identification to Police?

 Individuals living in California can get in serious trouble if they lie to a police officer.
 This action can be prosecuted under California Penal Code Section 148.9: False Identification to Police.
 PC 148.9 is a misdemeanor charge that can have severe repercussions.

 PC 148.9 can be a difficult charge to understand if you are working on your own.
-Fortunately, you can get the legal information you need about an accusation of false identification to police from the professionals at the Simmrin Law Group.
+Fortunately, you can get the legal information you need about an accusation of false identification to police from the criminal defense lawyers at the Simmrin Law Group.

 The Definition of False Identification to Police in California